CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What are the minimum academic requirements for eligibility?

-60% in annual system or 70% (or equivalent CGPA) in semester—based on last exam.
+60% in the annual system or 70% (or equivalent CGPA) in the semester, based on the last exam.

 What is the procedure for submitting an application?

-Fully online through the official portal—register, fill details, upload docs, submit.
+Fully online through the official portal—register, fill in details, upload docs, submit.

 Are students attending private colleges or universities eligible?